 You dont have javascript enabled!
-Please enable it!Skip to main content
+Please enable it!Keeping the Past Alive: A Guide to the Top 10 Essential Ukrainian - Vitaly BookSkip to main content

-’s rich cultural heritage and traditions are a testament to its long and unique folklore.
+Ukraine’s rich cultural heritage and traditions are a testament to its long history and unique folklore.
 From Easter to Independence Day, Ukrainians celebrate various holidays and customs that reflect the country’s agricultural roots, religious beliefs, and national identity.
-This article will explore ten that every national follows.
+This article will explore ten Ukrainian traditions that every national follows.

 1. Easter Easter is one of the most important holidays in Ukraine, and it’s celebrated with great enthusiasm.
 Many people fast for the 40 days leading up to Easter and then break their fast with a feast on Easter Sunday.
 The traditional Easter meal includes pysanky (decorated eggs), paska (sweet bread), and kulich (Easter cake).